Constructing the extended Haagerup planar algebra: Properties of the generator

 We define $T(f_1, \ldots , f_k)$ by describing its value on a loop $\ell$.
 This is given by the following weighted state sum.

 Here, the sum is over all states $\sigma$ on $G$ such that $\partial_0(\sigma) = \ell$, and the weight $c(T,\sigma)$ is defined below.

 To specify the weight $c(T, \sigma)$, it helps to draw $T$ in a certain standard form.
 Each disk is drawn as a rectangle, with the same number of strands meeting the top and bottom edges, no strands meeting the side edges, and the starred region on the left side.
+The strands are drawn smoothly, with a finite number of local maxima and minima.
 Then

-where $E(T)$ is the set of local maxima and minima of the strings of $T$, $d_{v}$ is the Perron-Frobenius dimension of the vertex $v$, and $t_{\text{convex}}$ and $t_{\text{concave}}$ are respectively the regions on the convex and concave sides of $t$.
+where $E(T)$ is the set of local maxima and minima of the strands of $T$, $d_{v}$ is the Perron-Frobenius dimension of the vertex $v$, and $t_{\text{convex}}$ and $t_{\text{concave}}$ are respectively the regions on the convex and concave sides of $t$.
 The Perron-Frobenius dimension of a vertex is the corresponding entry in the Perron-Frobenius eigenvector of the adjacency matrix.
 This is the largest-eigenvalue eigenvector, normalized so the Perron-Frobenius dimension of the base point is $1$, and its entries are strictly positive.

 It is now easy to check that this planar algebra has modulus $d$, the Perron-Frobenius dimension of $G$.

 \begin{example} Fix $G$, a simply laced graph.
 Consider

 the ``two-click'' rotation on $8$-boxes, already drawn in standard form, and a loop $\gamma = \gamma_1 \gamma_2 \ldots \gamma_{16} \gamma_1$.
 Then